Posture

 Article by John Miller & Erin Runge

-If alignment is worrying you, start with the basics: learn healthy sitting posture, practise good standing posture, and review sleeping positions.
-Next, explore posture correction and posture exercises so you can build changes that last.
+If alignment worries you, start with the basics.
+Learn healthy sitting posture, practise good standing posture, and review sleeping positions.
+Then explore posture correction and posture exercises so your plan is easier to repeat.

 What is good posture?

-Good posture is not one rigid or “perfect” position.
-Instead, it is your ability to sit, stand, move, and work with less strain by sharing load well, changing position regularly, and using enough strength and endurance to cope with daily demands.
+Good posture is not a rigid pose.
+It is the ability to sit, stand, move and work with less strain.
+Your body does this by sharing load well, changing position often, and using enough strength and endurance for the task.

 Signs your posture may need attention

-People often notice posture-related issues when they feel stiff, tired, or sore during normal daily activities.
+You may notice posture-related issues when you feel stiff, tired or sore during normal daily tasks.
 Common signs include:

 • rounded shoulders or a forward head position,